paweljw/paweljw.github.io/hugo/content/post/rails-api-vue-frontend.md

 page application with strong decoupling between the front and back end.
 If you really want to do it, go for it though.
 After all, this is an experiment for all of us.

-We'll also be using [Docker](https://www.docker.com/) for local Rails development, and the [vue-cli](https://github.com/vuejs/vue-cli) tool to set ourselves up with an app template for the front end.
+We'll also be using [Docker](https://www.docker.com/) for local Rails development (to run PostgreSQL in), and the [vue-cli](https://github.com/vuejs/vue-cli) tool to set ourselves up with an app template for the front end.

 See you in part 1, where we'll dig into making ourselves a Rails API app!